6 Different Methods for Storing Garlic

 Freezing fresh garlic is a fantastic option.
 Here are the best ways to do it:

-No matter which method you choose, it's vital that you freeze it as soon as you're finishing preparing.
-Don't put it in the fridge or leave it out, for reasons listed in the fridge section above.
+No matter which method you choose, it’s vital that you freeze garlic as soon as you’re finishing preparing.
+Don’t put it in the fridge or leave it out, for reasons listed in the fridge section above.

 Canning Your Garlic

-It's best not to can garlic.
-As mentioned in the refrigerating garlic section, it's a low-acidity plant that is prone to Clostridium botulinum.
+It’s best not to can garlic.
+As mentioned in the refrigerating garlic section, it’s a low-acidity plant that is prone to Clostridium botulinum.
 The spores also proliferate in low-oxygen environments, which canned foods are known for.
 If you have a bunch of peeled garlic cloves, consider the next method as a viable way to store fresh garlic!

 Drying Your Garlic

 To dry garlic cloves, first be sure that they’re fresh and not soft or bruised and remove teh skin to make them peeled cloves.
 Cut each of your peeled garlic cloves in half.
 Dry them at around 140˚F (60˚C) for two hours.
 After two hours, reduce to 130˚F (54˚C).
 Take them out of the oven or food dehydrator when they are fully dry.

 If you decide to store fresh garlic in oil, you need to be extra vigilant due to the potential for Clostridium botulinum development.
 Whatever you do, do not store garlic at room temperature.
 In fact, it’s actually illegal for commercial garlic product providers to store their garlic in oil that hasn’t been acidified with something like citric acid.

 Because it’s not convenient to acidify your garlic + oil mixture at home, freezing peeled garlic cloves in oil immediately after preparation is best.